microsoft/openjdk-proposals/ergonomics_profiles/readme.md

 Success Metrics
 ---------------

-No specific success metrics needed.
+No specific success metrics are needed.

 Motivation
 ----------